Criminal Justice: Law Enforcement

 • 3

 This course surveys the criminal justice system as a whole, the interdependence and independence of actors, and discusses system concerns and allocation of resources.
-Placement at ENG 101 level strongly advised.
+Prerequisite: CJS 101.
+Placement at ENG 101 level strongly recommended.

 • CJS 113